sean429/SpineFM/README.md

 - Download the corresponding model weights
 - Ensure that the utils.py get_model() function weight file names match with your own
 - Run the code:
--

 ```bash
 python main.py "output_directory" "weights_path" "dataset*" "data_path"
 ```
-* either NHANES II or CSXA
+ \*either NHANES II or CSXA

-[Provide additional usage examples or explanations of important scripts.]

 ##  Model Training
 If you want to replicate this with a new dataset then I recommend getting in touch with me and I will try help.
-To start with some code is there for training the Mask R-CNN, ResNet and Point_Predictor models, although this hasn't been polished.
+To start with, some code is included for training the Mask R-CNN, ResNet and Point_Predictor models, although this hasn't been polished.
 For fine-tuning of the Medical-SAM-Adaptor see the original [repo](https://github.com/SuperMedIntel/Medical-SAM-Adapter?tab=readme-ov-file).
 I can provide extra details of the training process for this model if needed.

 ## Citation
 If you use this code in your research, please cite our paper: